homermultitext/HmtMSOrthography.jl/README.md

 # HmtMSOrthography.jl

-Orthographic systems of manuscripts in Homer Mulittext project
+Orthographic systems of manuscripts in Homer Mulittext project.